Looking to Recruit Highly Effective Educators and Employees

-These are Competitive Service positions yet incumbent are hiring using an Excepted Hiring Authority that limits the capability of achieving competitive status or career tenure.
+These are Competitive Service positions and hiring authority is Excepted Hiring Authority that limits the capability of achieving competitive status or career tenure.

 For current employees, please review your current Notification of Personnel Action (SF-50) to review your appointment information.

 For applicants interested in employment with BIE, please review the open vacancy announcement for information relating to the appointment type.